-In 2008, The League realized that to catalyze long-term positive change in its "home" neighborhood of Fairmount Heights, there needed to be a network of people and resources dedicated to advocating for and acting as champions for the best interests of the community.
+The Urban League of Essex County realized that to catalyze long-term positive change in its "home" neighborhood of Fairmount Heights, there needed to be a network of people and resources dedicated to advocating for and acting as champions for the best interests of the community.

-In that same year, it founded the Fairmount Heights Neighborhood Association (FHNA) to fulfill that role.
-For the next year, FHNA's founding board members engaged in education and training to further develop their leadership capacity and knowledge of strategic community organizing.
+The Fairmount Heights Neighborhood Association (FHNA) was founded to fulfill this role.
+FHNA's founding board members have engaged in education and training to further develop their leadership capacity and knowledge of strategic community organizing.

 BUILDING BETTER NEIGHBORHOODS: THE MODEL BLOCK INITIATIVE

 In 2012, Littleton Avenue was known as a run-down, high crime block.
-In keeping with its vision of transforming blighted areas into thriving and desirable "neighborhoods of choice," The League built four new, affordable homes on the block.
+In keeping with its vision of transforming blighted areas into thriving and desirable "neighborhoods of choice," The Urban League of Essex County built four new, affordable homes on the block.
 From there, the agency took on the role of catalyst - bringing knowledge, partners and resources.